richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### B. FT900

-One roundabout of Alexa request and Alexa response on the FT900 side (FT900-RPI-AVS-RPI-FT900) is 6-7 seconds.
+One round trip of Alexa request and Alexa response on the FT900 side (FT900-RPI-AVS-RPI-FT900) is 6-7 seconds.
 This is for a simple command, "What time is it?".
-This measures the time FT900 sends the Alexa request until it plays the Alexa response.
+This measures the time FT900 sends the Alexa request to RPI until it plays the Alexa response.

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/ft900_logs.png" width="623"/>

+It takes 5.0 seconds to wait and receive the Alexa response.
+On RPI side, this is 3.2 seconds so it means FT900 consumes 1.2 seconds processing overhead.
+This should be optimized to bring the total time from 6-7 down to 5-6.

 # Setup guide